industrial-edge/jenkins-cicd/docs/pipeline.md

 1) Go to the machine, where your Jenkins server is running.

-2) Copy IE Publisher CLI installation [file](../../IE_Publisher_CLI/ie-app-publisher-linux) to your device.
+2) Download IE Publisher CLI executable file from [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/downloads) and copy the file to the Jenkins machine.

 3) Make sure the file is executable.  sudo install ./ie-app-publisher-linux /usr/bin/

 <img src="graphics/publisher_executable.PNG" />

-4) Open up terminal in the folder where the istallation file is located and run this command
+4) Open up terminal in the folder where the installation file is located and run this command

     ```bash
     sudo cp ie-app-publisher-linux /usr/bin
     ```

-5) To test whether your installation was succesfull run this command:
+5) To test whether your installation was successful run this command:

     ```bash
     ie-app-publisher-linux --version